butlertree/tictac/README.md

 ---
 ### Context:
-We worked on this project as our Mod 1 Group Assignment and had one week to work on it.
-As of the submission of the project we will have completed Week 4 of Mod 1 of the Front End Engineering program at Turing School of Software and Design.
+I worked on this project as my Mod 1 Final Assignment and had one week to work on it.
+As of the submission of the project I will have completed Week 5 of Mod 1 of the Front End Engineering program at Turing School of Software and Design.

 ---